Medication Assisted Treatment (MAT)

 Let your medical and professional recovery support be part of science and medication-assisted treatment at La Jolla Recovery.

-At La Jolla Recovery, we recognize the importance of science and medication-assisted treatment in helping people achieve long-term recovery.
-We understand that recovery is a complex process that requires a combination of mental, emotional, and physical healing.
-Our team of professionals is dedicated to providing comprehensive care that includes evidence-based treatment options such as psychotherapy, medications, and alternative therapies.
+At La Jolla Recovery rehab programs, we acknowledge the significance of science and medication-assisted treatment in facilitating long-term recovery.
+We comprehend that recovery is a multifaceted process necessitating a harmonious blend of mental, emotional, and physical healing.
+Our dedicated team of professionals is committed to delivering comprehensive care encompassing evidence-based treatment options, including psychotherapy, medications, and alternative therapies.

-By utilizing science-based approaches to treatment and medication-assisted support, we can ensure our clients receive the care they need to reach their goals of sustained sobriety.
-Our supportive environment encourages collaboration between patients and staff, providing safety and respect while clients work on their path to recovery.
+By employing science-driven approaches to treatment and medication-assisted support, we ensure that our clients receive the necessary care to achieve and maintain their goals of sustained sobriety.
+Our supportive environment fosters collaboration between patients and staff, creating a safe and respectful atmosphere where clients can work diligently on their journey to recovery.